ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review: Limitations

 \section{Limitations}

 While ScholarPeer represents a significant advancement, several limitations remain.
-First, despite improving upon baselines, the review diversity of our system (0.29) still lags behind the high variance of human expert reviews (0.43); closing this gap is crucial for capturing the full spectrum of scientific opinion.
+First, despite improving upon baselines, the review diversity of our system (0.31) still lags behind the high variance of human expert reviews (0.43); closing this gap is crucial for capturing the full spectrum of scientific opinion.
 Second, the reliance on active web-scale retrieval introduces higher inference latency and cost compared to static fine-tuned models.
-Finally, as noted in our qualitative analysis, the system's strong focus on external verification can occasionally come at the expense of internal sanity checking, leading it to miss logical inconsistencies within a paper's own text that simpler models might catch.